pythonanywhere/help_pages/articles/API.md

 <table class="table table-striped">
   <tr><th>Method</th><th>Description</th><th>Parameters</th>
-  <tr><td style="width: 1px; white-space: nowrap;">GET</td><td>Returns a list of the contents of a directory, and its subdirectories
+  <tr><td style="width: 1px; white-space: nowrap;">GET</td><td>Returns a recursive list of the contents of a directory and its subdirectories.
+The response is an array of strings with absolute file paths.
-as a list.
 Paths ending in slash/ represent directories.
+Limited to
-Limited to 1000 results.</td><td style="width: 30%">Query parameter: path</td></tr>
+1000 results.</td><td style="width: 30%">Query parameter: path</td></tr>
 </table>